Spatio-Temporal Contrastive Learning Enhanced GNNs for Session-based Recommendation: Related Work

 \subsection{Contrastive Learning in RS}

-Recently, In the CV and NLP area, multiple contrastive Learning \cite{DBLP:conf/icml/ChenK0H20, DBLP:journals/corr/abs-2104-02057, gao2021simcse, wang2020understanding} methods have demonstrated superior performance in modeling representation by measuring the similarity between different views within unlabeled raw data.
+Recently, In the CV and NLP~\cite{wan2023text, xiong2022self, wang2024iot, wan2023efficient} area, multiple contrastive Learning \cite{DBLP:conf/icml/ChenK0H20, DBLP:journals/corr/abs-2104-02057, gao2021simcse, wang2020understanding, wan2023med, liu2023etp} methods have demonstrated superior performance in modelling representation by measuring the similarity between different views within unlabeled raw data.
 This self-supervised mechanism is widely adopted in recommendation systems because it carries good semantic or structural meanings and benefits downstream tasks.
 For instance, GCC \cite{DBLP:conf/kdd/QiuCDZYDWT20} proposed sub-graph instance discrimination that utilized contrastive learning to learn the intrinsic and transferable structural representations.
 Yao et al. \cite{DBLP:conf/cikm/YaoYCYCMHCTKE21} proposed multi-task contrastive learning for a two-tower model.
-Besides, S$^{3}$-Rec \cite{DBLP:conf/cikm/ZhouWZZWZWW20} made use of the mutual information maximization to explore the correlation among items, attributes, and contexts.
+Besides, S$^{3}$-Rec \cite{DBLP:conf/cikm/ZhouWZZWZWW20} used mutual information maximization to explore the correlation among items, attributes, and contexts.
 Recently, Wei et al. proposed CLCRec \cite{DBLP:conf/mm/WeiWLNLLC21} to leverage contrastive learning to learn the mutual dependencies between item content and collaborative signals in order to solve the cold start problem.
-Wu et al. \cite{DBLP:conf/sigir/WuWF0CLX21} generated multiple views of the same node from a graph and employed contrastive learning to maximize their agreement to mine hard negative samples.
-In SBR task, Li et al. \cite{DBLP:conf/bigdataconf/LiLYW21} made use of a global-level contrastive learning model to solve noise and sampling problems in heterogeneous graphs. \wan{S$^{2}$-DHCN \cite{DBLP:conf/aaai/0013YYWC021} is the most relevant work to us, which designs a contrastive learning mechanism to enhance hyper-graph modeling via another line GCN model.
-But it still suffers from temporal information loss in the spatial structure, leading to sub-optimal performance.
+Wu et al. \cite{DBLP:conf/sigir/WuWF0CLX21} generated multiple views of the same node from a graph and employed contrastive learning to maximize their agreement to mine hard negative samples. \bruce{DuoRec~\cite{Qiu2021ContrastiveLF} designed a contrastive regularization to reshape the distribution of sequence representations.} In the SBR task, Li et al. \cite{DBLP:conf/bigdataconf/LiLYW21} made use of a global-level contrastive learning model to solve noise and sampling problems in heterogeneous graphs. \wan{S$^{2}$-DHCN \cite{DBLP:conf/aaai/0013YYWC021} is the most relevant work to us, which designs a contrastive learning mechanism to enhance hyper-graph modelling via another line GCN model. \bruce{COTREC~\cite{Xia2021SelfSupervisedGC} augments the session-based graph with two views that exhibit sessions' internal and external connectivity by contrastive learning.} \bruce{CORE~\cite{Hou2022CORESA} unifies the representation space of session embeddings using the contrastive-based representation-consistent encoding strategy.} \bruce{CGL~\cite{Pan2022CollaborativeGL} used the self-supervised learning and main supervised learning to explore the correlations of different sessions for enhancing the item representations.} But these methods ignore the temporal pattern in the spatial structure, leading to information loss.
 Orthogonal to these methods, our RESTC employs spatio-temporal contrastive learning to supply sufficient \xin{interactions} between spatial \xin{structures} and temporal \xin{patterns} via aligning the two views in the latent space.}